- 1. Enrolling at WCJC

 If you have attended another college or university, request a transcript be sent to us from each college or university attended.

-Submit ASSET or THEA scores or proof of Texas Success Initiative (TSI) exemption.
+Submit ACT, SAT or TSIA scores or proof of Texas Success Initiative (TSI) exemption.

 An appointment is not necessary.
 You can register online at www.wcjc.edu or in person at the Wharton Campus, Sugar Land Campus, or Fort Bend Technical Center at Richmond.

-Yes, through the third class day during the fall and spring semesters and the first day of classes during the summer sessions.
+Yes, through the second class day during the fall and spring semesters and the first day of classes during the summer sessions.
 Beginning the first day of classes a $15.00 schedule change fee is charged.
 Students will also only receive 70% of the cost of the class they initially enrolled in applied to the new course.

-When you visit a counselor, they will assist you with online (web) registration but you need to learn how for future semesters
+When you visit a counselorand/or an advisor, they will assist you with online (web) registration but you need to learn how for future semesters

 Once you have satisfied the admissions requirements, you can register for classes online at www.wcjc.edu.